celer-network/sgn-v2-contracts/contracts/message/README.md

 ### Example 2: [Cross Chain Swap](./apps/CrossChainSwap.sol)

-This example swap one token at chain A to another token at chain B through cBridge and a dex on chain B.
+This example swaps one token at chain A to another token at chain B through cBridge and a dex on chain B.

 ## Fee Mechanism